kostia017/COVID/README.md

 * Comparison of new cases and lethal outcomes from COVID by regions for people after vaccination.
 * To enhance my skills of __SQL__ Quarries and visualization tools usage(__METABASE__).

-## Initialization
+## Introduction

-I started my project from finding a DB for it and I found an open statistic on [owid-data](https://github.com/owid/covid-19-data).
+I started my project by researching statistics and using a publicly available database from [owid-data](https://github.com/owid/covid-19-data).
 There was ```owid-covid-data.csv``` therefore I have to inject it to my DB.
 I opened that file in text redactor.
 There was all names of the columns in first string, which I parsed.
 Then I checked which type of DATA we had in our DB.
 As the result I noticed that there were  ```FLOAT``` mostly, but some columns had ```VARCHAR``` and one had ```DATE```.
 And after I made a Query for a Table creation with everything that was needed for importing DATA.